Yeshivat Eretz HaTzvi

 Yeshivat Eretz Hatzvi (ישיבת ארץ הצבי) is a Modern Orthodox yeshiva, located in the Givat Mordechai neighborhood of Jerusalem on the Jerusalem College of Technology Campus, Israel.
 It was founded in 2004.

 Rav Yehuda Susman serves as the Rosh Yeshiva. and Mashgiach ruchani emeritus.
-Rav Benny Pflanzer is the Mankal (Director) of the yeshiva.
+Rav Benny Pflanzer is the Menahel (Director) of the yeshiva.
 Rav Todd Berman is the associate director.

 Students

 The student body is made up of students from all around the world.
-The yeshiva currently has students from America, Canada, England, Australia and South Africa.
-The yeshiva also has a high percentage of students from different European countries.
+The yeshiva is composed of students from America, Canada, England, Australia, Israel, France, and South Africa.
+The yeshiva also generally has a high percentage of students from variousEuropean countries.